-Understanding seasonal availability is crucial for exporters and retailers planning inventory and maximizing freshness.
+Understanding seasonal availability is crucial for importers and retailers planning inventory and maximising freshness.
 Indonesia's tropical climate and diverse geography create multiple growing seasons, allowing year-round production of many crops.
 This comprehensive guide helps you plan sourcing strategies around peak availability periods.

 Year-Round Availability